Ballkar/Project-Social-Media/README.md

 # Project-Social-Media

-Project modeled on modern Facebook / Twitter portals.
+Project modeled on modern portals like Facebook / Twitter.

 ## Motvation